-(To open the Library folder under Mac OS X 10.7 Lion, go to the Go menu in the Finder and hold down the Option key.)
-The preferences file is stored in:
+If you do so, you will have to re-train SpamSieve if you reinstall it.
+To open the Library folder under Mac OS X 10.7 Lion or later, click to the Go menu in the Finder, hold down the Option key, and choose Library.